 It was Celtic boss Gordon Strachan, who let him move south in June 2006 after five years with the Hoops, who once told Hartson that his passion for the game would eventually fade.

 "Gordon warned me the fire inside me would go some day and now it has.
 You don't get that back," Hartson added.

-The striker who began his career at Luton and went on to have spells with Arsenal, West Ham, Wimbledon and Coventry, and a loan stint at Norwich, was not prepared to end his playing career at a low level, admitting he would
+The striker who began his career at Luton and went on to have spells with Arsenal, West Ham, Wimbledon and Coventry, and a loan stint at Norwich, was not prepared to end his playing career at a low level, admitting he would struggle for fitness.

 He said: "They say you should go down the leagues and just play for enjoyment because it will be easier.
 It isn't."